derykmakgill/website/research-bounties.md

   - *Captain Joan.* Hodder and Stoughton, 1923. (n)
   - "A Question of Credit." *The Detective Magazine,* late ed., 06 June 1924. (ss)
 - Winch, Evelyn M. [Winch, Marie Elspeth Agnes (née Makgill)].
+  - "The Warmth of the Shop." *The Detective Magazine,* 25 April 1924. (ss)
   - "As Luck Would Have It." *The Sketch,* January 28 1925. (ss)
   - "Butler's Magic." *The 20-Story Magazine,* June 1924. (ss)
   -  "A Chance of Getting Married." *The Passing Show,* January 20, 1934. (ss)